asfandyar-malik/HandEX-Web-Portal/README.md

-# Handex
+# HandEX

-This is the Ruby code for web app for Handex.
+This is backend and frontend code for Handex application which is written in Ruby on Rails

-Handex is a program which provides funding for imports/export for SME(small-to-medium enterprise)
+HandEX provides export financing to SMEs in Germany.

 This code implements a landing page and a user portal where user can input their invoices and balance sheets.
 A user in this case is a SME